camr1993/fantasy-football-assistant/ENVIRONMENT.md

 3. **For OAuth Function:**
    - Set the environment variables in Supabase dashboard
-   - Deploy the function: `supabase functions deploy oath`
+   - Deploy the function: `supabase functions deploy oauth`

 ## How It Works